OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 1 && 1 = 1
 ```

+### SQL Wildcard Injection

+Most SQL dialects support both single-character wildcards (usually "`?`" or "`_`") and multi-character wildcards (usually "`%`" or "`*`"), which can be used in queries with the `LIKE` operator.
+Even when appropriate controls (such as parameters or prepared statements) are used to protect against SQL injection attacks, it may be possible to inject wildcards into queries.

+For example, if a web application allows users to enter a discount code as part of the checkout process, and it checks whether this code exists in the database using a query such as `SELECT * FROM discount_codes WHERE code LIKE ':code'`, then entering a value of `%` would match all of the discount codes.

+This technique could also be used to determine exact discount codes through increasingly specific queries, such as `a%`, `b%`, `ba%`, etc).

 ## Remediation

 - To secure the application from SQL injection vulnerabilities, refer to the [SQL Injection Prevention CheatSheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html).